kubernetes/community/contributors/guide/README.md

 **OWNER:**

-SIG-ContribX
+sid-contributor-experience

-# WARNING
+## Disclaimer
 Hello!
 This is the starting point for our brand new contributor guide, currently underway as per [-issue#6102](https://github.com/kubernetes/website/issues/6102) and in need of help.
 Please be patient, or fix a section below that needs improvement, and submit a pull request!

 Many of the links below should lead to relevant documents scattered across the community repository.
 Often, the linked instructions need to be updated or cleaned up.

-* If you do so, please port the relevant file from its previous location to come live in the community/contributors/guide folder, and delete its previous location.
+* If you do so, please move the relevant file from its previous location to the community/contributors/guide folder, and delete its previous location.
-* Ultimately, all contributor guide specific files will live in this folder.
+* Our goal is that all contributor guide specific files live in this folder.

 Please find _Improvements needed_ sections below and help us out.